top of page

 Electric heating had a reputation for being expensive to run, but cheap to install.
 However, with heat pumps (air source or ground source) the opposite is true, and it is certainly challenging to install them in old houses.

 We still have more research to do on heat pumps and hopefully those in the village who have them already will provide us with some 'real world' numbers.
-Initial thoughts are they are cheaper to run than oil fired boilers but significantly more expensive to install.
-The capital cost gap is unlikely to be bridged by the new Clean Heat Grant which starts in April 2022, even assuming you can get hold of the limited amount of grants on offer.
-However it does have the benefit that it is paid at the time of installation rather than over seven years.
-Cheaper running costs will mean less exposure to future energy price rises.
+Initial thoughts are they are cheaper or similar in cost to run than oil fired boilers but significantly more expensive to install.
+The capital cost gap is unlikely to be bridged by the new Boiler Upgrade Scheme (a £7,500 grant from October 2023), but it is clearly worth applying for this if eligible.

-The current RHI may be a better option than waiting for the new Clean Heat Grant, particularly for large installations.
-See below for details.
 With the rapidly changing prices of oil and electricity, the variation in equipment prices and the uncertainty over grants, each installation will have to be judged on its own merits at the time of purchase.
-However we hope to provide information and case studies to make this easier.
+The ability to take advantage of flexible tariffs, such as those from Octopus Energy may also affect viability.
+Ensure that you have a reputable MCS registered installer who provides a Heat Loss Report first.
+We hope to provide information and case studies to make this easier.
 Click the button below to find out more:

 Solar photovoltaic panels

-We have more research to do here but click the blue button below to see an independent overview:
+We have more research to do here but click below to see an independent overview:

 For local advice you could contact Covers (Builders Merchants) of Chichester.
 They have one of the largest Eco showrooms in the south of England.
 Click the blue button to see their range of products.